 - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses

 - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed

 Our intent is that our teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupils’ curiosity to know more about the past.
+We aim for it to inspire pupils’ curiosity about the past and to know more about the past.
 We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Through the teaching of History we endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-To meet these objectives, we have planned a Topic Curriculum which includes History, Geography, Science and other subjects.
+To meet these objectives, we have planned a Topic Curriculum which includes History and Geography.
 Examples of these units can be found on the Key Stage One, Lower Key Stage Two and Upper Key Stage Two pages of this website.

 History lessons focus on developing historical skills and children working as historians.
 We intend for our children to have real life experiences and learn about history in an active and creative way.
 Links to Geography and other subject areas are also explored.
 The planning of learning always begins with the skills and knowledge that needs to be taught and enrichment opportunities and opportunities to apply learning are carefully mapped.